 T32 Weak Spots: http://wotguru.com/weak-spot-guide-t32/

 The T110E5 is and improvement over the M103 in every aspect.
-It ismuch smaller than the M103, has much more frontal armor, is more mobile, more accurate, and its gun has a faster rate of fire.
-This makes the T110E5 one of the best tier 10 heavy tanks currently as not only can it function in the heavy tank role but it also has enough mobility to re-position like a medium tank.
+It ismuch smaller than the M103, has much more frontal armor, is more mobile, more accurate, and it’s gun has a faster rate of fire.
+This combination makes the T110E5 one of the best tier 10 heavy tanks.
+It can function in the heavy tank role but it also has enough mobility to re-position like a medium tank.
 The main downside of the T110E5 is the extremely poor side/rear armor that can be an Achilles heal.
 If you are flanked or hit by SPGs in this area the damage will start to pile up quickly.

 T110E5 Tank Guide: http://wotguru.com/tank-guide-t110e5/